deepsense-ai/seahorse/README.md

 - `<... select-change-listener ...>`

 They listen on UI components' values' changes.
 If any change appears, the `AttributesPanel.UPDATED` event is triggered.
-The event is also triggered when an user changes any value in the column selector panel.
+The event is also triggered when:

+- an user changes any value in the column selector panel;
+- an user changes any node's custom name;
+- an user deletes a group in the multiplier parameter.

 ### Development